mbajoria1/LearningJava/01.CompletableFuture/CompletableFuture.md

 ## Completable complete
 Instead of calling a supply/apply/accept on a future, we can instead first build a pipeline of stages/tasks that needs to be completed.
 Then pass the future to a separate method to perform the task.
-In this case, when we pass just the future it wont perform the tasks until we execute CompletableFuture.complete() operation on it. `java CompletableComplete` code has example of the same.
+In this case, when we pass just the future it wont perform the tasks until we execute `CompletableFuture.complete()` operation on it. `java CompletableComplete` code has example of the same.
 Please verify it.
 CompletableFuture has multiple stages.
 When we build the pipleline, CF will be in "Not Completed, 1 dependent" stage as it has a pipeline which needs to be completed.
 Then after the future task has been completed it's stage will be "completed normally" stage.

 ## Completable cancelling
+State of a completableFuture will be in not completed until the future task has finished execution.
+We can verify status details of a CF by calling `isDone()` method instead of printing CF object as done in previous example. `isDone()` returns true when future has completed execution or it has ended abruptly due to an exception or future has been cancelled.

+`completableFuture.cancel(true) ` - cancels the future only if it hasn't completed yet.
+Similarly when we call `completableFuture.complete()` will be executed only if future hasn't completed yet or if it hasn't been cancelled yet.
+If future has already been cancelled then `complete()` wouldn't do anything , it will simply be ignored.
+Look at `CompletableCancel` class to see one example.

 ## Completable Exceptions
 ## Completable chaining